 Pure Water only may be consumed in the gym, hallways or classroom.
 Beverages may be purchased during lunch and must be consumed in the cafeteria.
-Beverages should be consumed in the cafeteria unless permitted in the classroom by the classroom teacher.
+ALL BEVERAGES MUST BE CONSUMED IN THE CAFETERIA.

 DRESS CODE AND STUDENT APPEARANCE

 Students who are in violation of the dress code will be referred to the office.